Dynatrace-Dave-Mauney/Automation/README.md

 # Automation
 The goal of this project is to facilitate Dynatrace automation with various subprojects that deal with specific automation tasks.

+For complete instructions on getting started from scratch, see [Getting Started](GettingStarted.md)

 ## Dashboards
 This subproject contains many dashboard utilities and two sets of dashboard templates.